analogdevicesinc/msdk/Examples/MAX78002/ImgCapture/README.md

 ## HM0360 (Color) Quick-Start

 This quick-start is applicable for the [HM0360-AWA](https://www.digikey.com/en/products/detail/himax/HM0360-AWA/14109822) **color** sensor.
 In practice, this is the same sensor hardware as the "MWA" mono variant but with a bayer-patterned color filter.
-As a result, de-bayering functions are required to reproduce the color image.
+As a result, de-bayering and color-correction functions are required to reproduce the image.

 1. Set `CAMERA=HM0360_COLOR` in [project.mk](project.mk)